openfga/dotnet-sdk/README.md

     {new("document:roadmap", "viewer", "user:81684243-9356-4421-8fbf-a4f8d36aa31b")}), AuthorizationModelId = "1uHxCSuTP0VKPYSnkq1pbb1jeZw"};
 var response = await fgaClient.Write(body);
 ```
+TODO
 ###### Transaction mode (default)

+By default, write runs in a transaction mode where any invalid operation (deleting a non-exiting tuple, creating an existing tuple, one of the tuples was invalid) or a server error will fail the entire operation.

 ###### Non-transaction mode

+The SDK will split the writes into separate requests and send them sequentially to avoid violating rate limits.

 #### Relationship Queries

 ##### Check

+Check if a user has a particular relation with an object.

 [API Documentation](https://openfga.dev/api/service#/Relationship%20Queries/Check)